-- Those who intend to implement ArchiMate in a software tool.
+- Those who intend to implement the ArchiMate language in a software tool.
 They will find a complete and detailed description of the language in this document. - The academic community, on which we rely for amending and improving the language based on state-of-the-art research results in the architecture field.